 Not everyone experiences side effects after taking CBD oil.
 But it’s best to anticipate some adjustment on behalf of your body.

 Side effects can include things like feeling groggy in the morning the next day.
-If your stomach isn’t used to the CBD product, you might get diarrhea if you take too much.
+If your stomach isn’t used to the CBD product, you might get an upset stomach if you take too much.

-Because of all of these reasons — dosage, timing, and side effects — it’s best to try CBD when you don’t have to be anywhere the next day.
-Trust your body and always reach out to a physician if you feel any extreme adverse side effects.
+Because of all of these reasons — serving sizes, timing, and side effects — it’s best to try CBD when you don’t have to be anywhere the next day.
+Trust your body and always reach out to a physician if you feel anything adverse.

 6) Pick the Right Product